x-77-x/SphereServer-0.51x/README.md

 [ISSUE 07]
--colored SYSMESSAGE, that lil sphere im using has it... looks like this SRC.SYSMESSAGE #0033,3, You have gained a reward!
+-COLORED SYSMESSAGE, that lil sphere im using has it... looks like this SRC.SYSMESSAGE #0033,3, You have gained a reward!

 [ISSUE 08]
--TAG.NAME.HUE 021   nice to be able to change the color of NPCs name
+-COLORED NAMES, TAG.NAME.HUE 021   nice to be able to change the color of NPCs name

 [ISSUE 09]
--Tracking - make sure "tracking players" actually track players only, ect... (i remember something wrong with tracking)
+-TRACKING - make sure "tracking players" actually track players only, ect... (i remember something wrong with tracking)

 [ISSUE 10]